plasorak/ssh-proc-mux/README.md

 ssh-proc-mux > kill
 ```

-This program has a stdout going out of bounds with the prompt, so you may need to hit enter to get back to the prompt.
+This program has a `stdout` asynchronous with the prompt, so you may need to hit enter to get back to the prompt.

 And finally a word of caution, this program is _experimental_...